Phdntom/Phdntom.github.io/readme/README.md

 * __Your Time__ - If I message you outside work hours, don't feel obligated to respond in general.
 If something needs an urgent response, I will figure out how to reach you; otherwise, it’s not urgent.

 * __Be Complete__ - Don't leave your audience hanging with no context.
-Share self-contained snippets so people don't need to follow-up before they can weigh-in or answer your question.
+If your issue is technical, share snippets, or better, push your code to a branch, so people don't need to follow-up before they can weigh-in or answer your question.

 * __Deep Work__ - I prefer longer periods of uninterrupted work.
 Feel free to set your status to away and/or not check chat/email when you need to focus.
 For more on this topic, see [Deep Work](http://calnewport.com/books/deep-work/).
 I have a copy.